Hannah Arendt on the Human Condition: Productivity Will Replace Meaning

 Jack Maden

-The accelerating cycles of labor and consumption are replacing free human action with instrumentalization, and meaning with productivity…
+The accelerating cycles of labor and consumption are replacing free human action with goal-directed calculation, and swapping meaning for productivity.

 Arendt offers this analysis in her prescient 1958 book, The Human Condition, which provides an account of what Arendt calls the vita activa, the life of activity.